BlockScope/blockscope/static/projects/uom.md

 ```

 In C# we parsed this and added some conversion functions.
 There has to be a
 better way, right?
 Well there is.
 F# has units of measure built in.
-They typed
+They're
-checked and erased.
-I've contributed to type checker plugins that help GHC, the
+typed checked and erased.
+I've contributed to type checker plugins that help
-Haskell compiler, with units of measure.
+GHC, the Haskell compiler, with units of measure.

 * `adamgundry`[**/units-parser**](https://github.com/adamgundry/units-parser)
 [Bump](https://github.com/adamgundry/units-parser/commit/9db2652bfbeea5d69f590ce15c171d7b9801bb60)